By creating green routes in Solihull we will connect parks, urban centres and employment sites, improving access for everyone.

 We have started the Solihull Bees and Trees project, a year-long scheme which includes woodlands and grassland management works.

-Bees and Trees is part of the Wildlife Ways / Greater Birmingham and Solihull Local Enterprise Partnership’s (GBSLEP) Habitats Grants Programme – part-funded by the European Regional Development Fund (ERDF).
+Bees and Trees is part of the Wildlife Ways / Greater Birmingham and Solihull Local Enterprise Partnership’s (GBSLEP) Small Habitats Grants Programme – part-funded by the European Regional Development Fund (ERDF).

 This programme supports a wide range of habitat and nature improvements across the borough and beyond.
 The Solihull Bees and Trees Project will ensure better conservation for over 23 hectares of habitat.

-These dates are subject to change dependent on weather conditions.
+Dates are subject to change dependent on weather conditions.

 During the work, large forestry machinery will be used so members of the public need to be excluded for safety reasons.
 This is why the woods are temporarily closing.